hlaueriksson/playwright-dotnet-contrib/README.md

 ### Page Objects<!-- omit in toc -->

-A page object wraps a [`IPage`](https://playwright.dev/dotnet/docs/api/class-page) and should encapsulate the way tests interact with a web page.
+A page object wraps an [`IPage`](https://playwright.dev/dotnet/docs/api/class-page) and should encapsulate the way tests interact with a web page.

 Create page objects by inheriting `PageObject` and declare properties decorated with `[Selector]` attributes.